 Girl, you got what you deserved.

 - Also exhibited to darker extent in the song's music video; instead of experiencing her own betrayal, Justin's unfaithful lover, while fearfully driving away from Justin, runs into a fiery car pileup, gets ejected from her car, and presumably dies.
+It's also this for Justin himself—the video starts with him stealing her from another man, and when she pays it forward by cheating on him, he starts the car chase in a fit of anger and ends up losing her forever.

 - Lighter and Softer: FutureSex/LoveSounds was arguably lighter on the break up tunes of Justified.